 Sheree J. Wilson, who played Assistant District Attorney Alex Cahill (later Alex Cahill-Walker after marrying Cordell), successfully transitioned from actress to producer and took creative control of her career in a way that’s guaranteed her longevity.

+As of 2025, Wilson is a driving force behind Sandalphon Entertainment, a production company she co-founded with longtime friend Vicki Light.
 The company focuses on content that “Empowers, Inspires, and Surprises,” creating values-based entertainment that mirrors the moral clarity of Walker but with modern sensibilities.

 She’s produced and starred in a string of independent films including The Gundown, Dug Up, and Easy Rider: The Ride Back.
 Her move into production shows strategic awareness of how the industry has changed.
-For legacy actors, ownership of intellectual property is now paramount to financial stability.

 Wilson remains active in front of the camera, primarily in holiday movies and family dramas that share a significant crossover audience with Walker fans.
 Recent credits include A Mermaid for Christmas in 2019, Flip Turn in 2020, and Christmas Belle.